aleskxyz/dsh-subagent-fork-lite/README.md

 | `persona` | yes |
 | Continuable prep (`prepareContinuable`) | yes (seed captured once at creation) |

-## Limits
+## Known limitations

-- Seed policy is Cordis config only — not a field on each `start()` call
+- Seed policy is Cordis config only — not a field on each `start()` call.
+Use multiple mounted provider names for discrete budgets.
-- Window size is measured in **completed turns**, not characters or tokens
+- Window size is measured in **completed turns**, not characters or tokens.
-- A window that includes surface replaces whose `sourceEventSeqs` point outside the window cannot be renumbered and will fail seed construction
+- A window that includes surface replaces whose `sourceEventSeqs` point outside the window cannot be renumbered and will fail seed construction.
+- On `0.1.6-alpha.1+`, synchronous `session.snapshotEvents()` is deprecated; this provider still uses it (same deferred migration as stock `fork`).
+- Fresh AGENTS.md / runtime injects after start are separate from the seed (`agent/pre-step`); callers that need isolation must filter those themselves.

+## License

+Apache-2.0